Thursday, May 29, 2008

 Saturday, May 17, 2008

-There is no plot in the everyday drama revolving around the sluggish hero, since it just consists out of vignettes in which Marcos is walking through the town, and even the kidnapping or the baby are never shown, just mentioned occasionally in a few words, yet the images are so hypnotic they will take you on a whole plot of it's own.
-When it was nominated for the Golden Palm and shown in Cannes, the movie earned quite a few negative remarks due to the sequence where the overweight Marcos has intercourse with the even more obese wife Bertha, but during the whole time Reygadas never plunges into the grotesque territory, but always seems sincere and keeps his characters touching, imperfect like real humans.
-Even though this is technically a crime film with erotic touch, during the whole time it slowly builds a method of it's own, transforming into a quiet, contemplative essay about life.
+There is no plot in the everyday drama revolving around the sluggish hero, since it just consists out of vignettes in which Marcos is walking through the town, and even the kidnapping of the baby is never shown, just mentioned occasionally in a few words, yet the images are so hypnotic they will take you on a whole plot of its own.
+The movie earned quite a few negative remarks due to the sequence where the overweight Marcos has intercourse with the even more obese wife Bertha, but during the whole time, Reygadas never plunges into the grotesque territory, but always seems sincere and keeps his characters touching, imperfect like real humans.
+Even though this is technically a crime film with an erotic touch, during the whole time it slowly builds a method of its own, transforming into a quiet, contemplative essay about life.
 Nobody knows why Marcos suddenly climbs up a hill in one scene while the camera pans across the sky and shows a cross, but there is something dreamy in the way it is done.
 Even though the ending is pointless, the whole film is like a subconscious dream with virtuoso direction, but it seems people should watch it alone and judge it without interference by the wider audience.